SoulFire v2 is out now!

 Plugins

-Plugins are a way to extend the functionality of SoulFire.
-SoulFire also comes with a few built-in plugins that can be enabled or disabled.
+SoulFire plugins are Fabric mods that extend the functionality of SoulFire.
+SoulFire also comes with built-in plugins that can be enabled or disabled.

 Built-in plugins